ewine-project/lte-wifi-iq-samples/README.md

 This file provides a summary regarding the nature-of-collection and contents of the data samples linked in this space.

 The provided data samples contain the raw I&Q samples collected over the air by Jerome Arokkiam, from commercial LTE and WiFi base stations.
 Data collection was carried out:
-	in the CONNECT building (Dunlop Oriel House) in Dublin 2, in Ireland, in the 2nd floor, where CONNECT's testbed was located at the time of collecting the data.
+-in the CONNECT building (Dunlop Oriel House) in Dublin 2, in Ireland, in the 2nd floor, where CONNECT's testbed was located at the time of collecting the data.

-	using the B210 USRP from Ettus research.
+-using the B210 USRP from Ettus research.
 At the time of data collection, we had four B210s in our pocession, each having four antenna slots (sections A and B, each having a Tx/Rx and an Rx antenna slot)

 Naming convention of the the data file is as follows: technology-centreFrequency-antennaGain-sampleCaputuredRate-capturedBandwidth-captureInstance.bin